 In collaboration with SMS PIC, Shell Energy can install a smart meter in your household in around two hours.
 To request an installation, you need to log into your online account and book an appointment.
 If you’re interested in finding out more about Shell’s smart meters, give our Shell Energy smart meter guide a read.

-The supplier can read most smart meters so chances are, if you already have a smart meter and want to switch to Shell, your smart meter will not be affected, but make sure you double check by giving the company a call first.
+The supplier can read most smart meters so chances are if you already have a smart meter and want to sign up to Shell, your smart meter will not be affected, but make sure you double-check by giving the company a call first.

 This is a smart thermostat that lets you easily set up a ‘heating schedule’ that fits in with your needs.
 Rather than manually adjusting your heating, it will automatically adjust in line with your schedule.
 The schedule is easily adjusted from the handy mobile app, which also means you can control it when you’re not at home.
 Moreover, the thermostat will automatically turn down at night and when you leave the house, helping you save energy and money.

 The thermostat is compatible with most heating systems and even comes free with certain Shell Energy tariffs.

 Shell Energy has partnered with NewMotion to offer its customers a Home Fast charge point for a reduced price.
 This electrical vehicle charger can be used with all electric cars, is weatherproof, safety certified and comes with round the clock customer support.